 During her training she gained research experience in the area of mental health, specifically looking at Alzheimer’s and Dementia.
 She also completed my training counselling hours in the area of mental health.

 Her interest in counselling and psychotherapy started when she volunteered with the Dublin Rape Crisis Centre as a telephone counsellor.
 She subsequently worked in the area of domestic violence with Women’s Aid.

-In 2013 she joined Anew as Lead Administrator for the Dublin centre.
+In 2013 she joined Anew based in the Dublin centre.
 She was drawn to the organisation as she had experience with vulnerable women and the issue of crisis pregnancy had come up many times during her time with the D.R.C.C and Women’s Aid.